-TCCD Northeast Campus discharges to an impaired water body (segment 0841) with established TMDLs for Bacteria and Chlordane in Fish Tissue.
-Ongoing quarterly inspections conducted at target areas by the Director of Environmental Management together with daily/weekly inspections of parking areas, open spaces, and outfalls are the primary activities used to address discharges.
+TCCD South Campus discharges to an impaired water body (segment 0828A\01) but as a category 5c, a TMDL is not established.
+However, although a TMDL is not established, ongoing quarterly inspections conducted at target areas by the Director of Environmental Management together with daily/weekly inspections of parking areas, open spaces, and outfalls are the primary activities used to address discharges that may impact bacteria.
 As a secondary activity, student and faculty awareness and educational programs are provided during campus events (i.e., Earth Day, Spring Fest, Arbor Day) and through display/distribution of education information and materials.